Jaw in neutral position.

 However, it’s possible to “eliminate” these tensions and trigger points with a self-massage.

 On this page you will find instructions how to do this.
 You will also learn …

 If the lateral pterygoid is tense, it may be sensitive to local pressure and lead to a feeling of tension in the jaw.

-Trigger points in this muscle lead to the same problems, but can cause different kind of pains:
+Trigger points in this muscle lead to the same problems, but can also trigger the following pains:

-Besides pain, trigger points and tensions often lead to a disrupted function of the temporomandibular joint.
+Besides pain, trigger points and tensions often lead to a a dysfunction of the temporomandibular joint.

-The tensions can lead to a slight protrusion of the lower jaw, which may become apparent in an unclear dental impression and a creaking noise in the jaw.
+The tensions can protrude the lower jaw, which then manifests in an uneven dental impression and/or a creaking in the jaw.